debraysimon/thingpark-global-sim/docs/device-manager-user-guide/manage-local-application-servers/create-local-application-server.md

 1. Click **Create**.

-    -\> The new application server is created and opened in edit mode.
+    -\&gt; The new application server is created and opened in edit mode.

-    -\> By default, its content type is XML and its status is active.
+    -\&gt; By default, its content type is XML and its status is active.

     ![](./_images/creating-a-lorawan-or-a-cellular-2.png)